slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### First statue in honor of bitcoin creator

+2021-10-06

+- A new god.

 ### The dream of carbon air capture edges toward reality

 2021-09-29